simeononsecurity/simeononsecurity.ch/content/network-plus-start/index.en.md

 - Change management and its role in maintaining network stability
 - Incident response plan, disaster recovery plan, and business continuity plan
 - System life cycle and its impact on network operations
-- Standard operating procedures (SOPs) for network management
+- Standard operating procedures (SOPs/) for network management

 ### [Documentation and Policies](/network-plus/network-plus-course-documentation-policies-network-management/)
 - Importance of organizational documents and policies